 But… I use to post something inspiring about once a week.
 The writer in me just seeks out sharing things that have no bearing on junk at times.
 Therapeutic, perhaps?

 Thing is, these posts don’t get shared by others nearly as much, but they rank the most comments.
-What that says to me is that heartfelt posts are hitting other hearts, so there’s a reason for them to be included.
+What that says to me is that heartfelt posts are hitting other hearts, so there appears to be a need for them.

 One single thought can become a post.
-Avoid blurting out prompts on social media and apply them to a blog post instead.
+Instead of blurting out prompts on social media, apply them to a blog post instead.
 THEN blurt it out your new post on social media! 🙂

 I sit down for a good writing session due to a brain storm.
 But suddenly, outside grows dark, I forgot about lunch, and my boy just got home from school, and I’m still in my pjs.
 How did that happen?!